utilitywarehouse/vault-kube-cloud-credentials/README.md

 ### Requirements

 - A Vault server with:
-  - Kubernetes auth method, enabled and configured
+  * Kubernetes auth method, enabled and configured
-  - AWS secrets engine, enabled and configured
+  * AWS secrets engine, enabled and configured

 ### Usage

 Refer to the [example](manifests/operator/) for a reference Kubernetes deployment.

-Annotate your service accounts and the operator will create the corresponding login role and aws secret role in Vault at `auth/kubernetes/roles/<prefix>_aws_<namespace>_<name>` and `aws/role/<prefix>_aws_<namespace>_<name>` respectively, where `<prefix>` is the string supplied with the `-prefix` flag (default: `vkcc`)
+Annotate your ServiceAccounts and the operator will create the corresponding login role and aws secret role in Vault at `auth/kubernetes/roles/<prefix>_aws_<namespace>_<name>` and `aws/role/<prefix>_aws_<namespace>_<name>` respectively, where `<prefix>` is the string supplied with the `-prefix` flag (default: `vkcc`)

+`-prefix` - is used to distinguish between multiple Vault deployments that create roles in the same Provider account.

 ```
 apiVersion: v1